 Tip: You can format quarterly priorities, or “rocks,” as objectives with 3-4 time-bound, measurable key results to track progress.

-Depending on the size of your organization, implementing EOS could take up to three years — a long time in today’s business environment.
+Depending on the size of your organization, implementing the EOS methodology could take up to three years — a long time in today’s business environment.
 And if your company is already using EOS, you may still be gaining traction, while struggling to maintain the patience necessary for success.

-With OKRs, you can explore how each individual part of the EOS process is going.
+Combining EOS and OKRs, you can explore how each individual part of the EOS process is going.
 The ability to drill down into the goals and processes of each element will create transparency, so you can better enable your team to articulate and resolve issues as they arise.

 Getting proper buy-in